Using Deshaker Image Stabilization for Bicycle Video

 The image above shows the end of the clips.
 The processed clip is missing the last several frames.
 The audio extends farther than shows with the original clip, but in fact, this audio was recorded!

-The moral of the story is, if you are recording a clip on which you will use Deshaker, record a second or two extra at the start and end.
+So, if you are recording a clip on which you will use Deshaker, record a second or two extra at the start and end.
 And if you didn't do that, append extra frames before processing, so none of your original clip is lost.

 The clip here was shot using a Samsung Galaxy S4 Mini Android smartphone.
 Oddly, VirtualDub running Deshaker identified the frame rate as 31.48 frames per second.
 I got jerky motion when I inserted the processed clip into Pinnacle Studio.
 AVS4YOU Video Converter correctly identified the clip as running at 30 frames per second (well, actually, 29.999, but close enough) and by first copying the clip using that software, I got a good result.
 I still had to shift the video and audio, though.